 Congenital heart disease (CHD) is a general term for a range of birth defects that affect the normal workings of the heart.
-Congenital means simply that the condition is present at birth.
-CHD is one of the most common types of birth defect, affecting up to 9 in every 1,000 babies born in the UK.

 Surgery or interventional procedures are usually required if the defect is significant and causing problems.
 Surgical techniques are now able to often restore most, or all of the heart’s normal function enabling about 85% of children with CHD to survive into adulthood.